MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 The `WebId` and `DocId` values are empty because these columns are compact columns, denoted by *.Compact* post-fix, it means they should have values.
 If we look for the last nonempty above that row, we find `WebId` as `4c7a58c1-01f2-4fa3-a730-44081a44f689`, and `DocId` as `18c3e09c-b5be-48e7-a754-7a2ce53e0999`.

 We can also see that the `TargetExpirationDate` is set for April 19, 2023, at 18:08:53 UTC.
 It means if we trim based on this schedule, we would be setting the expiration date for this version to that time.
-However, at the time of this documentation is written, it has passed April 19, 2023.
-Instead of setting the version to expire, it's deleted right away.
+However, at the time of this documentation is written, it passed April 19, 2023.
+Instead of setting the version to expire, the document is deleted immediately.

 > [!NOTE]
 > All date times are represented in the round-trip format.
 For more information, see [Standard date and time format strings - .NET | Microsoft Learn](/dotnet/standard/base-types/standard-date-and-time-format-strings)